j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

 - Even the Documentary genre for RT isn't higher than the rest despite over-representation shown earlier
 - This points to other factors causing over-representation besides the hypothesis that RT users like Documentaries
 - **This gives evidence to refute our initial findings in section 1, that there might be a slight preference for Documentary genres within Rotten Tomatoes sources!**
-- However, we find crucual data (indicated in the graph or a more condensed one below) that RT has the lowest average overall score across all genres (data above graph) followed by TMDB and IMDB.
+- However, we find crucial data (indicated in the graph or a more condensed one below) that RT has the lowest average overall score across all genres (data above graph) followed by TMDB and IMDB.

 ![Alt text](section_II_average_composite_score_mean.png)